Max

 It's impossible to give an exact quote, because no 2 coats are the same.
 There are so many doodle mixes, it's like a wild card.
 I've had a 12 lb mini doodle take 2 of us over 3.5 hours, and a 65 lb labradoodle that surprisingly took me under 2 hours flying solo.
 You just never know.
 We often get calls asking how much for a doodle, and all we can really do is give a price range until we've groomed the dog.
 We base the price on coat condition, size, temperament, and time it takes to groom.
 I've listed our price ranges on the pricing tab, and it's important to note these are the prices if your dog is coming regularly on a 4 to 6 week schedule.
 If the dog hasn't come in for 8 or 10 weeks, the price will be higher.

-Doodle puppies are priced differently.
-Because puppy fur is finer, less time is involved in bathing and drying, and therefore the price reflects that.
-Puppies are typically much smaller than they will be when they reach their adult coats.
-Also, if your puppy is in for it's first clean up then the price will be lower than a full groom.
+Doodle puppies in for their first clean up will be a lower price than a full groom.
 As your puppy grows, and the coat matures we adjust the price accordingly each visit.
 This sometimes can be a jump of $10 or more from one visit to the next as your puppy grows quickly and his hair really fills in.

 There are so many variables that contribute, that we often double up 2 groomers on a doodle.
 Depending on the coat type, a doodle can take 30 min to wash, over an hour to hand dry, another 30 min to brush out and an additional hour to groom.
 That's a lot of patience to ask for from a dog.
 Assisting each other on grooms can shorten that time to 2 hours, and make the dog more comfortable.